Hope E. Jennings, Ph.D.

 JOURNAL ARTICLES & BOOK CHAPTERS

-“'Now You Are at the Place of Annihilation': Angela Carter’s Posthuman Politics.”
+“‘Now You Are at the Place of Annihilation’: Angela Carter’s Posthuman Politics.”
 Angela Carter's Futures: Representations, Adaptations and Legacies, eds.
 Sarah Gamble and Anna Watz.
-Bloomsbury.
-(In-progress)
+Bloomsbury, 2025, pp 29-44.

 Jennings, Hope and Christine Junker.
 “Myths of Wilderness and Motherhood in Post-Apocalyptic Narratives of the Anthropocene.”
-Myth and 21st Century Environmentalism: Literary and Artistic Practices for Saving the Planet, eds.
-Esther Sánchez-Pardo, Maria Porras-Sánchez, José Manuel Correoso-Ródenas.
-Routledge.
-(Forthcoming)
+Myth and Environmentalism: Arts of Resilience for a Damaged Planet, edited by Esther Sánchez-Pardo and Maria Porras-Sánchez.
+Explorations in Environmental Studies, Routledge, 2023, pp. 63-82.

 Junker, Christine and Hope Jennings.
 “Surviving Girlhood: Wild Girls in the Anthropocene.”
-ISLE: Interdisciplinary Studies in Literature and Environment, isaa127 (2020), pp. 1-28.
+ISLE: Interdisciplinary Studies in Literature and Environment, Volume 29, Issue 3, Fall 2022, pp. 680–705.

 “Anthropocene Storytelling: Extinction, D/evolution, and Posthuman Ethics in Lidia Yuknavitch’s The Book of Joan.”
 LIT: Literature Interpretation Theory, Vol. 30, No. 2, June 2019, pp. 191-210.